On Tarski's fixed point theorem: Tarski's fixed point theorem

-In the case of a standard inductive definition $\Phi$, one proves that if the inductive definition is bounded by a (weakly) regular bound, then CZF proves that $I(\Phi)$ is a set \cite{AR}.
-As a consequence, the system CZF + wREA proves that $I(\Phi)$ is a set whenever $\Phi$ is bounded.
-While the first fact does not seem to carry over to the present context, we have the following result.
+In the case of a standard inductive definition $\Phi$, one shows that if $\Phi$ is bounded, then CZF + wREA proves that $I(\Phi)$ is a set \cite{AR}.
+We prove the corresponding result in our abstract context.
+Note that, in contrast with the impredicative system CZF$^-$+Sep, CZF + wREA is a fully constructive theory \cite{A86}, the standard set-theoretic system for constructive predicative mathematics.